-"Are you excited?"
+“Are you excited?”
 Maggie looked over at me.
-The early morning sun streamed in through the sheer curtains that covered our bedroom window, casting a heavenly glow across the bare skin of her naked body.
+The early morning sun was streaming in through the sheer curtains that covered our bedroom window and the light a heavenly glow across the bare skin of her naked body.

-The grin on my face must've given me away as I go to lift the blanket off her ass for a peek of what's underneath but she slapped my hand away playfully.
+The grin on my face must have given me away as I went to lift the blanket off of her ass for a peek of what was underneath but she swatted my hand away playfully.

 “Don’t even start, I have to start getting ready for work soon.”

 Her words caused a groan to fall free as my lips contorted into a pathetic pout.